-8.27.3 In R v.
+8.28.3 In R v.
 Bracewell (1979) 68 Cr.
 App.
 R. 44 the Court of Appeal (Criminal Division) drew a distinction between "scientific proof" and "legal proof".

-8.28 Margin of Uncertainly in Measurement.
+8.29 Margin of Uncertainly in Measurement.

-8.28.1 The 2014 Criminal Practice Directions introduced factors, preserved in the 2015 version, which the court may take into account in determining the reliability of expert opinion.
-One of the factors is if the expert's opinion relies on the results of the use of any method (for instance, a test, measurement or survey), whether the opinion takes proper account of matters, such as the degree of precision or margin of uncertainty, affecting the accuracy or reliability of those results.
+- 8.29.1 The 2014 Criminal Practice Directions introduced factors, preserved in the 2015 version, which the court may take into account in determining the reliability of expert opinion.
+One of the factors is if the expert's opinion relies on the results of the use of any method (for instance, a test, measurement or survey), whether the opinion takes proper account of matters, such as the degree of precision or margin of uncertainty, affecting the accuracy or reliability of those results. - 8.29.2 Accuracy is a specific term referring to obtaining the true value for the quantity measured.
+It implies that a true value is known, perhaps using certified reference material to calibrate the result.
+Precision is synonymous with reproducibility or repeatability, which can mean it is possible for a measurement to be precise as the method gives consistent results but in the absence of calibration it may not be accurate.